lisawilliams/doreadthecomments/readme.md

 *I do think of clicking as a 'gateway drug' to commenting; and I agree with Haney's assessment that there are a lot of readers who don't feel entitled or motivated to comment, and engaging these audience members may do much to balance online communities that have gravitated toward extreme places.*

+Haney gave a few use examples:

+Las Vegas Review Journal used it to ask two questions:  "Who would you rather drive with, a taxi, or Uber?" and "Should lawmakers pass bills to allow Uber and other ride-sharing services to operate in Nevada?"  **1 in 5 of their readers voted.
+1 in 6 shared their vote out to their own social media presence, boosting readership.**

+Wall Street Journal wanted to know if their telephone polling results would correspond with their online channel votes.
+They asked, "Do you agree with the Supreme Court's ruling on the Hobby Lobby case?"
+Response was 10X the telephone polls, but the online poll did align with the telephone poll results (only two points difference)

+Haney: "We work with a lot of publications that just have trolls in their comments, people who don't add anything.
+So to make comments look good, they have to strictly moderate them, and they don't have the resources.
+So the default has been to not moderate them or take them off.  **We have a lot of customers who end up using the product just so they don't have to have comments on every article.**"

 ## A Reading List